Fabinho forced off through injury early on against Napoli

 The former Monaco midfielder has been a key player for Liverpool this season, making 19 appearances across all competitions.

-However, Jurgen Klopp's side were dealt a blow when Fabinho sustained a knock in the 14th minute, with the 26-year-old receiving treatment after Hirving Lozano toppled into him as a result of Dejan Lovren's challenge.
+However, Jurgen Klopp's side was dealt a blow when Fabinho sustained a knock in the 14th minute, with the 26 year-old receiving treatment after Hirving Lozano toppled into him as a result of Dejan Lovren's challenge.

 Fabinho attempted to play on, but to no avail, with Georginio Wijnaldum replacing him in the 19th minute.